Women's Hair Loss Slideshow: Thinning Hair Causes and Solutions

 Treating Hair Loss: Medicine

-Minoxidil (Rogaine) is approved by the FDA for female pattern hair loss.
-It can slow or stop hair loss in most women and may help hair grow back in up to a quarter of those who use it.
+Minoxidil 5% (Rogaine) is approved by the FDA for female pattern hair loss.
+A once a day treatment can slow or stop hair loss in most women and may help hair grow back in up to a quarter of those who use it.
 The benefits are lost when you stop using it.
 For women with alopecia areata, corticosteroids can help regrow hair.
 And if you have an underlying medical problem or a nutritional deficiency, hair usually grows back on its own once that condition is under control.

 Treating Hair Loss: Laser Devices